 Wrongful deaths can occur for numerous reasons, but here are a few of the most common causes of wrongful deaths in Pennsylvania.

-With funeral costs mounting and grief taking over, hiring a lawyer isn’t likely on your mind in terms of immediate things to do.
-And as we already mentioned, many victims aren’t even aware of their rights.
+With funeral costs mounting and grief taking over, hiring a wrongful death lawyer isn’t likely on your mind in terms of immediate things to do.
+And as mentioned, many victims aren’t even aware of their rights.
+However, you may be entitled to financial compensation for your losses.
+While it won't bring your loved one back, it can ease the financial burden you're experiencing.

 If you suspect that you may be entitled to wrongful death compensation, it’s important to understand the recourse options available to you.
 For instance, in Pennsylvania, you have two options – A wrongful death claim or a survival claim.

-In the aftermath of a loved one’s death, and if you suspect wrongful death, it’s important to look for a law firm that:
+In the aftermath of a loved one’s death, and if you suspect wrongful death, it’s important to look for a Philadelphia wrongful death lawyer that:

-Experience matters when choosing a lawyer in general, but perhaps even more so when it comes to choosing a wrongful death attorney.
+Experience matters when choosing Pennsylvania lawyers in general, but perhaps even more so when it comes to choosing Pennsylvania wrongful death lawyers.

-The experienced lawyers at Ross Feller Casey have an unmatched record of winning multimillion-dollar recoveries in wrongful death lawsuits.
-We also have a team of Ivy League trained physicians and doctors who are also lawyers right on staff, making the firm uniquely qualified to litigate medical malpractice cases, no matter how difficult or complex.
+The Philadelphia wrongful death lawyers at Ross Feller Casey have an unmatched record of winning multimillion-dollar recoveries in all types of personal injury lawsuits, including wrongful death lawsuits.
+We also have a team of Ivy League-trained physicians and doctors who are also lawyers right on staff, making the firm uniquely qualified to litigate medical malpractice cases, no matter how difficult or complex.

-Contact us today for your free wrongful death case evaluation.
+Contact us today for your free Pennsylvania wrongful death case evaluation.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.